Arthur Goldberg: Supreme Court

 Despite his short time on the bench, Goldberg played a significant role in the Court's jurisprudence.
-Replacing Justice Felix Frankfruter, who was a center-right Justice, Goldberg's liberal views on constitutional questions shifted the Court's balance toward a broader construction of constitutional rights.
-A self-described judicial activist, Goldberg voted for a liberal outcome in 89% of cases before the court.
+Replacing Justice Felix Frankfurter, who was a center-right Justice, Goldberg's liberal views on constitutional questions shifted the Court's balance toward a broader construction of constitutional rights.
+A self-described judicial activist, Goldberg voted for a liberal outcome in 89 percent of cases before the Court.

-His best-known opinion came in the concurrence of Griswold v.
-Connecticut (1965), arguing that the Ninth Amendment supported the existence of an unenumerated right of privacy.
-He argued that to determine if a right is a fundamental right, the court should look to whether the right involved is of such a character that it cannot be denied without violating those fundamental principles of liberty and justice which lie at the base of all America's civil and political institutions.
+His best-known opinion is his concurrence in Griswold v.
+Connecticut (1965), arguing that the Ninth Amendment supported the existence of an unenumerated right of privacy in marriage.
+Goldberg wrote, "The language and history of the Ninth Amendment reveal that the Framers of the Constitution believed that there are additional fundamental rights, protected from governmental infringement, which exist alongside those fundamental rights specifically mentioned in the first eight constitutional amendments....
+To hold that a right so basic and fundamental and so deep-rooted in our society as the right of privacy in marriage may be infringed because that right is not guaranteed in so many words by the first eight amendments to the Constitution is to ignore the Ninth Amendment, and to give it no effect whatsoever".

 Perhaps Goldberg's most influential move on the Court involved the death penalty.
 Goldberg argued in a 1963 internal Supreme Court memorandum that imposition of the death penalty was condemned by the international community and should be regarded as "cruel and unusual punishment," in contravention of the Eighth Amendment.
 Finding support in this position from two other justices (William J. Brennan and William O. Douglas), Goldberg published an opinion dissenting from the Court's denial of certiorari in a case, Rudolph v.
 Alabama, involving the imposition of the death penalty for rape, in which Goldberg cited the fact that only five nations responding to a UN survey indicated that they allowed imposition of the death penalty for rape, including the U.S., and that 33 states in the U.S. had outlawed the practice.